-I. Requirements for Eligibility to Participate in Athletics and Designated Non-Athletic Activities Ridgewood High School District 234 requirements for eligibility for participation by students in IHSA sanctioned sports and activities are identified in this policy statement.
-The RHS requirements explicitly stated sanctioned sports and activities are identified in this policy statement.
-The RHS requirements explicitly states for Ridgewood High School students and other students or schools affiliated with Ridgewood High School:
+I. Requirements for Eligibility to Participate in Athletics and Designated Non-Athletic Activities

+Ridgewood High School District 234 requirements for eligibility for participation by students in IHSA sanctioned sports and activities are identified in this policy statement.
+The RHS requirements explicitly stated for Ridgewood High School students and other students or schools affiliated with Ridgewood High School: